arequena93/json-response/README.md

 string - the return message, use empty quote if not available

 ### Param 3 (Optional)
-Array - array of data
+Array - Array of data